Mexico imported some US$11 billion worth of goods under Rule Eight in 2021, according to the U.S. International Trade Commission (USITC).

 In Mexico, the Sector Promotion Programs (Prosec) allow participating companies in specific sectors to import goods at reduced tariffs.

-There is an extensive certification system to obtain additional relief from the 16% Value Added Tax (VAT) and, if applicable, from the Special Tax on Products and Services (IEPS).
+In addition, there is an extensive certification system that enables companies to obtain further relief from the 16% Value Added Tax (VAT) and, when applicable, from the Special Tax on Products and Services (IEPS).

-Eighth rule permits are limited to a specific HTS code, product description, use and intended volume.
-If the expected volume is exceeded, companies may reapply for a new permit to cover the additional volume.
+Permits under Rule 8 are specific to a given HTS code, product description, use, and intended volume.
+If the expected volume is exceeded, companies must reapply for a new permit to cover the additional volume.

 Rule Eight